TheFifthRider/simply-roleplaying-webapp/docs/gameplay/basic_abilities.md

-# Actions

-Whenever you do something with a goal in mind, you accomplish it with one or more **actions**.
-If there's drama involved (and there often is), the actions will probably also include a [test](../gameplay/tests.md) and you'll roll dice to see how the action resolves.

-One action on its own measures accomplishing a quick goal like throwing a punch, moving behind a pillar, or triggering a mechanism.
-Multiple actions in a row are how you do time consuming or difficult things like pushing over a statue, disarming the security measures on a door, or reloading a siege weapon.
-If a task requires multiple actions and it makes sense that many people can be working on it, each person involved can contribute actions to its success.

-The amount of actions it takes to do something matters most in [action scenes](../gameplay/action.md), but otherwise can be useful for comparing the length of tasks.
-For reference, it takes about 10 seconds for a single person to do three actions worth of tasks.

-## Basic actions
+# Basic abilities

-Basic actions are a set of simple goals that usually take one action to perform.
-Everyone interacts with the world around them with basic actions, but how they perform basic actions may look different depending on what way [makes sense](../getting_started/#narrative-truth) for the character.
+Abilities are the way you overcome challenges and obstacles that the GM sets before you.
+Basic abilities are abilities available to everyone, but how everyone performs them changes based on what [makes sense](../getting_started/index.md#narrative-truth).
+A magician might **Get answers** by peering into the past, where your average high schooler might **Get answers** by doing a search on their cell phone.

 ### <i class="ra ra-crossed-swords"></i> Attack

-Attacking is a [test](tests.md) of whatever attribute makes sense for the attack, usually against the roll of somebody who is defending against you!
+When you **attack** someone else, you make a [test](tests.md) of whatever attribute makes sense for the attack, usually against the roll of somebody who is defending against you!
 If your target cannot or does not defend, the difficulty is their passive brawn.
 If your target isn't a character and doesn't have passive brawn, you're actually probably [making progress](#make-progress).

 When you test an attribute to **attack someone**, if you...